The Japan Society

 Generally, people in Japan take part in both Shinto traditions as well as Buddhist rituals as a part of everyday life, even if they do not consider themselves particularly religious.
 It’s common to visit both shrines (Shinto) and temples (Buddhist), depending on the occasion.

 Introduce students to these two main religions and the places of worship associated with them.
 The video can be used on its own or with the accompanying materials to support teaching about religion in Japan.
-Download All Lesson Resources (Zip File 24MB) or see below for individual resources.
+Download all lesson resources (Zip File 36.3 MB), or see below for individual resources.

 Learning Objectives